pyladies/global-conference/content/sponsors/_index.md

 ## The Event

-Support PyLadies as we work to improve diversity by bringinfresh talent into the Python community and to support both seasoned and budding developers through workshops, community activities, and local advocacy.
+Support PyLadies as we work to improve diversity by bringing fresh talent into the Python community and to support both seasoned and budding developers through workshops, community activities, and local advocacy.